botanarede/beddel-chat/packages/beddel/docs/prompts.md

-# Beddel 2.6 - Implementation Prompts
+# Beddel Protocol - Implementation Prompts

 > **Usage:** Copy each prompt into a new Claude/Gemini session
 > **MCP:** Use `context7` to fetch latest AI SDK docs when needed